Skip to content

 • migrate — Create new migration files

-• apply - Apply pending migrations to database
+• apply — Apply pending migrations

 • status — Check migration status